CI/CD Interview Questions — Real Deployment Failures

 CD has two flavours worth distinguishing clearly in interviews.
 Continuous Delivery means every passing build is packaged and ready to deploy, but a human still clicks the button to release.
 Continuous Deployment goes one further — every passing build is automatically deployed to production with no human gate.
 The distinction matters enormously in regulated industries like healthcare or finance where an audit trail and manual sign-off are legal requirements.

-A mature pipeline is also idempotent: running it twice with the same code should produce the same artefact and the same deployed state.
+A mature pipeline is also idempotent: running it twice with the same code should produce the same artifact and the same deployed state.
 If your pipeline is flaky — producing different results on the same commit — you've got a non-determinism problem that will erode team trust fast.

 A CI/CD pipeline isn't just 'build then deploy.'
 Its internal structure — the order of stages and what lives inside each one — has a massive impact on feedback speed, cost, and reliability.